-Political Equality: It doesn't matter who you are or where you come from, everyone has the same chance to be part of making decisions.
+Political Equality: It doesn't matter who you are or where you come from, everyone has the same chance to be part of the governance eco-system.

 Rule of Law: In a democratic state the law applies equally to everyone.
 Even the people in charge have to follow them.